overdodactyl/ShadowFox/README.md

 This project aims at creating a universal dark theme for Firefox while adhering to the modern design principles set by Mozilla.

+You can visit the ShadowFox website at [overdodactyl.github.io/ShadowFox/](https://overdodactyl.github.io/ShadowFox/).

 ## Preview

 ![preferences](.github/Screenshots/preview.png)